antmicro/rdfm/documentation/source/system_overview.md

 # System overview

 System enables to execute parts of the architecture on distributed systems and communicate on various devices due to standarised communication protocol.

+Connection can be encrypted with TLS by using certificates on server and clients.

 ## Supported devices